The Park City Library’s Mission is to provide:

 Internet and Electronic Resources Use Policy

 - Use of the Library’s Internet Terminals is limited to posted times, when others are waiting.
-Users must sign in at the Reservation Station to use the Internet Terminals.
+Users must sign in electronically to use the Internet Terminals.

 - The Park City Library staff cannot control the availability of information links to external networks.
 The Library also has no means of verifying the accuracy, content, or currency of information accessed via the Internet.
 Patrons use the Internet at their own risk.